Published 12 August 2019

 How does genomic testing work?

 In recent years, we have seen huge advances in the amount of genomic data we can get from testing a tumour, data which helps us understand what makes cancers grow.
-These insights mean that treatment can be tailored to the profile of each individual’s tumour, and importantly, help patients avoid potentially unnecessary treatments.1 They may also be recommended for clinical trials that are suited to their unique genomic profile, which might otherwise not have been available to them.
-Comprehensive genomic profiling (CGP) is a type of genomic testing.
-A single CGP test can provide a more complete picture of a cancer tumour by searching for multiple mutations in a large number of cancer-related genes, and matches them with relevant targeted therapies, immunotherapies and clinical trials, to help guide personalised treatment decision.2,3
+These insights mean that treatment could be tailored to the unique profile of each individual’s tumour, and importantly, help patients avoid potentially unnecessary treatments.1

 The availability of genomic testing is potentially game changing for many people with cancer.
 And for particular groups of patients, it really changes the playing field entirely.
 Patients with certain rare genomic abnormalities, who previously had limited or no available treatment options, are now able to explore a whole new range of possibilities based on one comprehensive test.

 We already know that some rare gene fusions such as NTRK and ROS1 are present in a broad range of tumours, including sarcoma, triple negative breast cancer, head and neck, salivary gland, bladder and lung, to name a few.5,6,7 Ten or 15 years ago, it would have been very difficult – like finding a needle in a haystack – to give people with tumours harbouring these rare gene fusions a targeted treatment.
 With advances in the development of targeted treatments and cancer genomic testing, doctors can now prescribe a treatment specific to the patient’s unique cancer.

 #PutCancerToTheTest – tell us what you want to know about genomic testing